b-aser/My-Portfolio/README.md

 ## ⚠️This Website is responsive only on desktops, not responsive on tablates and mobile devices.⚠️

-### Responsive on Tablets and Mobile devices COMING SOON.
+### Will be responsive on Tablets and Mobile devices COMING SOON!!!